lucax88x/PrimitiveObsession/README.md

 Yes, it's just a matter of a capitalized `S`.
 Hard to spot, isn't it?

-The habit of using primitive types to represent domain ideas is a smell called *Primitive Obsession*.<br />
+The bad habit of using primitive types to represent domain ideas is a smell called *Primitive Obsession*.<br />
 Let's see how to avoid it without endng up with ugly Autofac registration statements.

 ## The illusory solution
 Why do you need to have configuration parameters, in the first place?
-Of course because you want the freedom to change them at runtime, presumably reading them from a configuration file:
+Of course because you want the freedom to change them at runtime, presumably by using a configuration file:

 ```csharp
 var connectionString = ConfigurationManager.AppSetting["myConnection"];